MicrosoftDocs/visualstudio-docs/docs/ide/reference/devenv-command-line-switches.md

 Commands that begin with `devenv` are handled by the `devenv.com` utility, which delivers output through standard system streams, such as `stdout` and `stderr`.
 The utility determines the appropriate I/O redirection when it captures output, for example to a .txt file.

-On the other hand, commands that begin with `devenv.exe` can use the same switches, but the `devenv.com` utility is bypassed.
+Alternatively, commands that begin with `devenv.exe` can use the same switches, but the `devenv.com` utility is bypassed.
 Using `devenv.exe` directly prevents output from appearing on the console.

-The syntax rules for `devenv` switches resemble those for other DOS command-line utilities.
+The syntax rules for `devenv` switches resemble the rules for other DOS command-line utilities.
 The following syntax rules apply to all `devenv` switches and their arguments:

 - Commands begin with `devenv`.

-- Switches are not case-sensitive.
+- Switches aren't case-sensitive.

 - You can specify a switch by using a hyphen ("-") or a forward slash ("/").

 - When specifying a solution or project, the first argument is the name of the solution file or project file, including file path.

-- If the first argument is a file that is not a solution or project, that file opens in the appropriate editor, in a new instance of the IDE.
+- If the first argument is a file that's not a solution or project, that file opens in the appropriate editor, in a new instance of the IDE.

 - When you supply a project file name instead of a solution file name, a `devenv` command searches the parent folder of the project file for a solution file that has the same name.
-For example, the command `devenv myproject1.vbproj /build` searches the parent folder for a solution file that is named `myproject1.sln`.
+For example, the command `devenv myproject1.vbproj /build` searches the parent folder for a solution file that's named `myproject1.sln`.

   > [!NOTE]
   > One and only one solution file that references this project should be located in its parent folder.
 If the parent folder contains no solution file that references this project, or if the parent folder contains two or more solution files that reference it, then a temporary solution file is created.